horahoradev/horahora/README.md

 All microservices are horizontally scalable, containerized, and communicate via gRPC.

-The MVP will also consist of a frontend service to handle HTML templating, and a Censorship service (name is a WIP) to manage the workflow for video approvals, and censorship of obscene content from foreign websites.
+The MVP will also consist of a frontend service to handle HTML templating, and a Censorship Service (name is a WIP) to manage the workflow for video approvals, and censorship of obscene content from foreign websites.

 ## How to Use
 Currently, only local use is supported.